Run Across Haiti® FAQ's

 - We will not run as a group the entire time.

 - There may be times you will run by yourself, but we will have cyclists and our support trucks circling the runners.

 + WHAT TIME WILL WE START RUNNING EACH DAY?

-We’ll start the run each morning prior to sunrise at 5 AM.
-On longer days, we’ll start earlier to avoid the late morning heat.
+We’ll start the run each morning prior to sunrise at 4 AM.
+On the final day we will start at midnight and run from Port-Au-Prince to Jacmel.

 + WHAT IF WE NEED TO WALK?